-Boston offers a variety of excellent shopping areas in easy-to-reach central locations.
+Boston offers a excellent shopping areas in easy-to-reach central locations.

-Because so many Boston locals live, work, and shop right in the center of the city, we have plenty of top shopping venues within easy walking distance of other visitor attractions.
+Because so many locals live, work, and shop right in the center of the city, many of the best places to shop in Boston are within easy walking distance of other visitor attractions including appealing shopping streets, such as the boutique-lined Newbury Street, and Faneuil Marketplace (a.k.a.
+Quincy Market) on the historic Freedom Trail.

-You can explore luxury designer boutiques, large department stores, home furnishing emporiums, consignment shops, big shopping malls, antiques, art galleries, and concept stores close to other visitor attractions.
+You can explore luxury designer clothing boutiques, large department stores, home furnishing emporiums, affordable consignment shops with high-end fashions at cheap prices, big shopping malls, antiques, art galleries, and concept stores close to other visitor attractions.

 Interested in discount shopping?
-Two excellent outlet malls are only a 5-minute subway ride or luxury bus trip away.
+Two excellent outlet malls offering frequent sales on their already-steeply discounted prices are only a 5-minute subway ride or luxury bus trip away.

 And just a few miles outside the city, you'll find excellent suburban malls, each with its unique mix of stores, restaurants, and entertainment.